manassaloi/manassaloi.github.io/_posts/2021-11-14-hypocrite.markdown

 Why did I do that?
 Because for promotion to a GPM level, you have to show impact beyond Gojek.

-Withing 2 hours of meeting a friend yesterday, he managed to convince me that I am also signalling like the rest of them, my signal being that I can tweet out of free will, avoid group think, and my takes are more rigorous.
-In this end this is also a status game.
+Withing 2 hours of meeting a friend yesterday, he managed to convince me that I am also signalling like the rest of them, my signal being that I can tweet out of free will, avoid group think, and my takes are more rigorously thought out.
+In the end I am also playing status games.
 Maybe the fact that I am writing a blogpost called 'Am I a hypocrite?' is also signalling.
 And I agree.

 I think all of us are hypocrites at some level.